Liposuction

 9. Large volume liposuction

 Surgery.
 Is generally performed with local anesthesia by infiltration and intravenous sedation, although some patients prefer general anesthesia.
-The amount of fat extracted varies from 200 to 2500 cubic centimeters; the small incisions through which the cannula is inserted (1 cm in length) are placed in areas that are usually covered to avoid them in the postoperative period.
+The amount of fat extracted ranges from 200 to 2500 cubic centimeters; the small incisions through which the cannula is inserted (1 cm in length) are placed in areas that are usually covered to avoid them in the postoperative period.

 Before and after photos at 4 months.